ljurk/dmenutrello/README.md

 ### Usage

-create a file called .dmenutrello in your home directory with the following content
+create a file called `.dmenutrello` in your home directory with your Trello key & token and your dmenu appearance settings

 	[TRELLO]
 	key = YOUR_TRELLO_KEY
 	token = YOUR_TRELLO_TOKEN

+        [DMENU]
+        font = DejaVu Sans Mono for Powerline-14 background_selected = #2aa198
+        foreground_selected = #191919
+        foreground = #2aa198
+        background = #191919

 to use this script call